Esri/calcite-ui-kits/README.md

 # calcite-sketch-libraries

-Build usable, accessible Esri experiences that are approachable by any audience.
-UI Kits per platform help teams build on-brand Esri products easily and quickly.

 ## 🔍 Accessibility
 All of the designs within the Calcite sketch libraries meet the WCAG 2.0 AA accessibility guidelines and are compliant with Section 508 standards.
 If you choose to customize these designs, please make sure they continue to meet these requirements.